bartytime4life/ArielSensorArray/configs/optimizer/ARCHITECTURE.md

 ## 0) Goals & Design Principles

-* **Hydra-first composition**: every optimizer is a small, self-contained YAML module selectable from `train.yaml` or via CLI.
+* **Hydra-first composition** — every optimizer is a small, self-contained YAML module selectable from `train.yaml` or via CLI.
-* **Zero code edits**: switch optimizers, change LR, toggle Lookahead, or alter weight decay entirely from the CLI/configs.
+* **Zero code edits** — switch optimizers, change LR, toggle Lookahead, or alter weight decay entirely from the CLI/configs.
-* **Kaggle/CI safety**: sensible defaults, AMP-safe, and scheduler-aware for ≤9h jobs.
+* **Kaggle/CI safety** — sensible defaults, AMP/bf16-safe, scheduler-aware for ≤9h jobs.
-* **Reproducible by construction**: every optimizer config is persisted (Markdown + JSON), with the exact values used per run.
+* **Reproducible by construction** — each optimizer config is persisted (Markdown + JSON), with the exact values used per run.
-* **Extensible**: add new optimizers in minutes; shared schema + hooks (schedulers, meta-optimizers, logging).
+* **Extensible** — add new optimizers in minutes; shared schema + hooks (schedulers, meta-optimizers, logging).

 ---